roflanmen/PlaylistsApp/README.md

-# lab4pp
+# Playlists

-How to deploy on Linux:
+How to deploy:
-Install python 3.6.0 on your machine
+Install python 3.10.0 on your machine
-Create virtual environment using venv (or any environment manager)
+Create virtual environment using venv
 Clone this repo
 Install dependencies from requirements.txt
-Open terminal in project folder and type "source run"
+Open terminal in project folder and type "python run.py"